StefanMaron/MSDyn365BC.Sandbox.Code.History/README.md

 There is one separate branch per country-major version.

+## Schedule

+The repository will automatically update itself from the artifacts once a day:

+- Regular/current branches will run at midnight UTC and pull the last 24 hours of artifacts
+- vNext/insider branches will run at 2 am UTC and pull the last 24 hours of artifacts

+## Differences

 Main differences between the https://github.com/StefanMaron/MSDyn365BC.Code.History repo:
 - Builds on sandbox instead of OnPrem artifacts to include hotfixes
 - localization branches only include the localized code, so some of them are empty, some just have the base app (Check w1 branches for all the other code)